gruntwork-io/docs/docs/2.0/docs/library/architecture/overview.md

 The code in the module repositories is organized into three primary folders:

 1. `modules`: This folder contains the core implementation code.
 All modules you use and deploy are defined here.
-For example, you can locate the ECS cluster module in the `terraform-aws-ecs` repository within `modules/ecs-cluster`.
+For example, you can locate the ECS cluster module in the `terraform-aws-ecs` repository within the `modules/ecs-cluster` folder.

 1. `examples`: This folder includes sample code demonstrating how to use the modules in the `modules` folder.
 These examples allow you to try the modules without writing code.
 Navigate to one of the example directories, follow the steps in the README (e.g., run `terraform apply`), and you will have a working module.
 These examples serve as executable documentation.